siberianfox/tinygwiki/TinyG-Start.md

 ## TinyG Version 6 and Earlier
 The main changes from earlier hardware versions and version 7 are listed below.
 All references to v6 refer to hardware version 6 and earlier, unless otherwise noted.
+The hardware version is printed on the board silkscreen.
 ![TinyG v6](http://farm7.staticflickr.com/6161/6138113691_d2a77b606c_b.jpg)

 * If you are using v6 hardware with 0.95 (or later) firmware you must set the hardware version as so `$hv=6`  You should only need to do this once.